Here are some pictures of the beautiful fauna and flora on the West Coast.

 A Female Blue-winged Teal (Witty's Lagoon).
 Below is a male bird.

-A male and a female Green-winged Teal at Cecilia Park in Victoria.
+Two male and a female Green-winged Teal in Victoria.

 A young Arctic Tern at our local beach.
 The Arctic Tern is an incredible flyer that migrates from the Actic to the Antarctic.